 Interpersonal Violence Leave

-In Manitoba, if you are a worker and you are the victim of domestic violence or stalking, you have the right to take leave from work (including up to five days with pay) in order to get help.
+In Manitoba, if you are a worker and you (or a dependent) are the victim of interpersonal violence, you have the right to take leave from work (including up to five days with pay) in order to get help.

-- To obtain services from a victim services organization (e.g. abuse shelter);
+- to obtain services from a victim services organization;

-You can take up to 10 days of employment leave all at once or as you need it.
-If you need more time, you can take a further leave of up to 17 weeks in one continuous period.
+A worker in Manitoba is entitled to up to 10 days of interpersonal violence leave all at once or needed.
+This includes up to five days with pay from a worker’s employer (additional days beyond five would be unpaid).
+If a worker needs more time, they can take a further leave of up to 17 weeks (unpaid) in one continuous period.

 Help spread the word so workers know their rights, and victims can access the help they need.